2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Every bitcoiner has certainly already seen the very interesting mini-series "The Mystery of Satoshi, at the Origins of Bitcoin" by [Rémi Forte](https:/https://twitter.com/forteremi).

-Released in 2021, it has been viewed [several million times on YouTube](https://www.youtube.com/watch?v=0ETcLj5jBy4), representing an inspiring first step in understanding where Bitcoin came from.
+Released in 2021, it has been viewed [several million times on YouTube](https://www.youtube.com/watch?v=0ETcLj5jBy4), marking an inspiring first step in understanding the origins of Bitcoin.

-As such, it is entirely possible to **propose a video screening of this mini-series to your community**; even creating a special event for example.
+As such, it is entirely possible to **propose a video screening of this mini-series to your community**, for example, by creating a special event.

 However, there is one small drawback: in France, we contacted ARTE to see if this was legally possible.
-Unfortunately, because of **projection fees**, the cost per projection was almost 250€; with a possible discount of 120€ per projection in the case of 5 consecutive meetings in the year.
+Unfortunately, due to **projection fees**, the cost per projection was almost € 250; however, a potential discount of € 120 per projection was available for five consecutive meetings in the year.

 As a result, for the vast majority of communities, this fee is prohibitive.
 However, the documentary is available for free on ART...